The 9 Best Healthy Foods To Eat Everyday

 3. Sweet Potatoes

 Aside from providing a plethora of health benefits, sweets potatoes are incredibly delicious.
-So, don't hesitate to switch out that plate of french fries for a plate of sweet potatoes fries instead.
+So, don't hesitate to switch out that plate of french fries for a plate of sweet potato fries instead.

 4. Dark Chocolate